Shreyask24/Shreyask24/README.md

 🚀 What I’ve built:

-A real-time chat app with AI (Gemini API), WebSockets, JWT, and media sharing
+- A real-time chat app with AI (Gemini API), WebSockets, JWT, and media sharing

-A flight booking platform with auto-filled forms, filters, and dynamic UI
+- A flight booking platform with auto-filled forms, filters, and dynamic UI

-A full helpdesk system with role-based dashboards and ticket management
+- A full helpdesk system with role-based dashboards and ticket management
+- VocalEdge – AI-Powered LMS SaaS Platform

 🎯 Always learning, always building.
 Currently diving deeper into performance optimization, SaaS Web Application, and AI integrations.